AxleBlaze3/ESA_ASSIGN_4/README.md

 url: <https://esa-sms.herokuapp.com/inbound/sms>  <br />
 type: post <br />
-params (req.body): from:Number , Text:String , to:Number (all are required)
+params (req.body): from : Number , Text : String , to : Number (all are required)

 ### Outbound Api

 url: <https://esa-sms.herokuapp.com/outbound/sms>  <br />
 type: post  <br />
-params (req.body): from:Number , Text:String , to:Number (all are required)
+params (req.body): from : Number , Text : String , to : Number (all are required)

 ## Steps to setup the Sms-API using the Repo